 the 1960s – 1970s

-The designers expanded the ring by reducing the diameter of the central circle and made it burgundy.
-The inscription is black, the words are arranged asymmetrically.
+The designers expanded the ring by reducing the diameter of the central circle and making it burgundy.
+The inscription is black, and the words are arranged asymmetrically.

 the 1970s – 1980s